 Did you know that pineapple is the only food with bromelain?
 This enzyme has anti-inflammatory, anti-cancer, and immune-boosting effects.
 During chemotherapy, bromelain lends a hand by helping normal cells avoid DNA damage.
 It also promotes cancer cell death.9

 Kale isn’t called a superfood for no reason.
-This powerhouse of a veggie has flavonoids that can find and destroy free radicals.10 Other leafy greens, such as spinach and cabbage,
+This powerhouse of a veggie has flavonoids that can find and destroy free radicals.10 Other leafy greens, such as spinach and cabbage, provide similar benefits.

 6. Red Grapes